bobipermanasandi/android-beginner/README.md

-## KOTLIN-BEGINNER
+## ANDROID-BEGINNER

-This is an exercise for Kotlin beginners
+This is an exercise for Android Beginner